 Now it is time to do a little bit of math.
 If you want to have a large yield from a single grow, you will want to do the math as well in order to have an approximate of what you’ll get and if it’s even worth the hustle.

 If you have a single set of hydroponic stairs, which has 6 channels hosting 3 plants each, your system will have 18 plants.
 The channels will need to be at least 150 cm long in order to host the three plants each, which means the length of the side shelves will also be around 1.5 meters.

-For the sake of math, we’ll go with a quarter of that amount – so about 120 grams per plant if you have decent lighting equipment, which is one of the most important factors when growing weed indoors.
+You should be able to yield about 100 grams per plant if you have decent lighting equipment, which is one of the most important factors when growing weed indoors.

 Nutrient Film Technique pros and cons

 While reading this guide, you might have thought to yourself: “Damn, this sure looks complicating as hell…”, and you would be right to think so.
 NFT is by far the most complicated system when it comes down to hydroponics.